Influential fashion journalist André Leon Talley dies at 73

-NEW YORK — André Leon Talley, the towering former creative director and editor at large of Vogue magazine, has died.
+NEW YORK (AP) — André Leon Talley, the towering former creative director and editor at large of Vogue magazine, has died.
 He was 73.

 Talley’s literary agent David Vigliano confirmed Talley’s death to USA Today late Tuesday, but no additional details were immediately available.